 For over a decade, Allaben & Bandeen has provided strong and effective legal representation to clients across Michigan.
-Our law firm in Grand Rapids, MI represents clients in a number of practice areas including accident law, personal injury, serious injury, dog bites, medical malpractice, automobile accidents, no-fault cases, construction accidents, product liability and more.
-We also handle divorce and child custody cases.
+Our law firm in Grand Rapids, MI represents clients in a number of practice areas including personal injury, wrongful death, construction injuries/deaths, dog bites, automobile accidents, workers’ compensation claims, family law, no-fault cases, medical malpractice, and more.
 Our attorneys have 60+ years of combined experience and work hard to keep our clients informed throughout every phase of their case.

 We are dedicated to addressing all of your questions and concerns regarding your case.
 We have extensive litigation experience for cases involving: